 Yellow stained teeth can ruin your smile.
-Unfortunately, eating too much sweets and drinking coffee take toll on our pearly whites.
+Unfortunately, eating too much sugar and drinking coffee take a toll on our pearly whites.
 But the good news is, modern technology can help bring the whiteness back to our teeth.

 A simple cosmetic procedure, teeth whitening works by applying bleach to our teeth, which essentially breaks down surface stains.
 There are several types of bleaching options, and not all options work on all types of teeth.

 The most common type of procedure is one in which the dentist applies a protective gel to your gums and then bleaches your teeth.

 If you want to do it yourself at home, there are also available at-home options for you that come with with simple instructions from the dentist.

 Finally, there are over-the-counter options, which contain less bleach, but are cheaper.